NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

 [Docker](https://docs.docker.com/install/)

 !!! tip
     The Network Monitor has a number of dependencies.
-Using Docker is the easiest way to demonstrate using the Network Monitor with Pantheon.
+Using Docker is the easiest way to use the Network Monitor with Pantheon.

     The [EthStats CLI](https://github.com/Alethio/ethstats-cli),
     [EthStats Network Server](https://github.com/Alethio/ethstats-network-server), and [EthStats Network